 Green Lotus NGO (France&Myanmar) and DWR/Achelous Company (UK)

 On the day of the Conference, June 27th, 2018, around 100 people attended in “the Conference hall” of Taunggyi, representing all parts of Shan state people: government parliament, civil society, ethnic groups, business, medias, expert, administration.
 Notably, Shan CSOs of the “Thanlwin Protection Network” were present, and very active in the debate.

 Everybody was seeking knowledge about this new hydraulic technology and were to ask questions about the impact of this kind of project, on social, economic, and environmental scale.

-Mr Jean-Marc BRULE, chairman of Green Lotus Foundation, invited Mr Guillaume GREAU, director of development of HydroQuest Company, to represent his company, and to detail the technical aspects of this 1st project in Shan State, on Tar-Sang site.
+Mr Jean-Marc BRULE, chairman of Green Lotus, took time to detail the technical aspects of this 1st project in Shan State, on Tar-Sang site.

-HydroQuest is a French company creating renewable energy solutions by using hydrokinetic power, on sea, tide and rivers.
-They have already implemented several devices in France, and now want to introduce their expertise worldwide, starting in Myanmar.
+DWR/Achelous is a UK company creating renewable energy solutions by using hydrokinetic power, on sea, tide and rivers.
+They have already tested devices here and there (including one on Yangon River), and now want to introduce their expertise worldwide, starting in Myanmar.

 Hydrokinetic Farms, a solution for Myanmar rivers

 DWR/Achelous Company designed a technology that can provide electricity to a village of 1000 people (one device) to 300 000 people (if connected to a farm of 8 MW, like in Tar-Sang site).